Wabash Valley Reads features Booth Tarkington

 You can also take a look at the "What Should I Read Next?" website which allows you to search by title or author.
 The system then makes recommendations based on your search.

 Also be sure to take a look at the great book displays we have around the library.
 Materials in these displays are for check-out.
 Many times these are great books that you might not notice on the shelf.

 For a list of our new additions, be sure to pick up a copy of our newsletter in the library or you can read it here online!
 New materials added to the collection are always listed on the last page.

 Register your child for Dolly Parton's Imagination Library!

 Thanks to a very generous donation by Gerald and Jean Forsythe, all children residing in the Marshall school district up to age five will be able to receive free books through the Dolly Parton Imagination Library.
 Every month, until their fifth birthday, each child will receive a free book appropriate for their age.
 All you have to do to enroll your child is fill out a registration form at the library or mail it to the library.
+You can pick up a form at the library or print one off here.
 Members of the Clark County Optimist Club and Marshall Service League are working hard along with the library to make sure as many children as possible get to take advantage of this wonderful program.
 Call the library if you have any questions.